bargavi-dev/bargavi-dev/README.md

-- 🌱 I’m currently studying and building projects with the MERN stack.<br>
+- 🌱 I’m currently working on a mobile application called Puente.<br>
-- 👯 I’m looking to collaborate on open-source projects and projects relating to the fight against human trafficking and sexual abuse.<br>
+- 👯 I’m looking to collaborate on projects relating to the fight against human trafficking and sexual abuse.<br>
 - 🙋🏽‍♀️ Pronouns: She/Her<br>
-- 💃🏽 Fun fact: I enjoy salsa-dancing and going to improv shows.<br>
+- 🏽🌤Fun fact: I enjoy picnics and vitamin D<br>